abap2UI5/docs/docs/resources/contribution.md

 # Contribution

-This project is open source and developed alongside other projects or during free time.
-Contributions are greatly appreciated!

-You can contribute in various ways:
+abap2UI5 is an open-source project developed in collaboration with the community, often during free time or alongside other projects.
+Contributions of all kinds are warmly welcomed!

+### How You Can Contribute
+There are many ways to get involved and make a difference:
-extend the view with a new property (link) add a completely new control (link) add a new custom control share your demos and apps
+* Extend the view by adding a new property
-Or feel free to develop something new - every PR is welcome!
+* Create a new control to enhance the existing functionality
+* Build custom controls for specific use cases
+* Share your demos and apps to showcase what can be achieved with abap2UI5
+* Propose something entirely new—every contribution, no matter the size, is appreciated!

-How to create a PR
+### How to Submit a Pull Request (PR)
-See this guidelines here.

-Just try it out and create an issue if you run into problems!
+Ready to contribute?
+Check out the guidelines on how to create and submit a PR.
+Don’t hesitate to dive in and start contributing today.

+### Need Help?
+If you encounter any issues or have questions, feel free to open an issue.